Heart Four Counties: Station merger

-On 26 February 2019, Global announced Heart Four Counties would be merged with three sister stations in Cambridgeshire, Essex and East Anglia.
+On 26 February 2019, Global announced that Heart Four Counties would be merged with three sister stations in Cambridgeshire, Essex and East Anglia.

-From 3 June 2019, local output will consist of a three-hour regional Drivetime show on weekdays, alongside localised news bulletins, traffic updates and advertising.
+Since 3 June 2019, local output has consisted of a three-hour regional Drivetime show on weekdays, alongside localised news bulletins, traffic updates and advertising.
 Local breakfast and weekend shows were replaced with network programming from London.

-Heart East will begin broadcasting regional programming from the Milton Keynes studios on 3 June 2019.
+Heart East began broadcasting regional programming from the Milton Keynes studios on 3 June 2019.